Search StreamScheme

 twitch quick actions

 On the right-hand side of your window, you’ll see quick actions.
-While live, you can click on the “Run Ad Break” button.
+While live streaming, you can click on the “Run Ad Break” button.

 twitch monetize your stream